 horp license .

-The standard library providing all the built-in functionality in the core.horse64.org
+For Horse64, the standard library is in the core.horse64.org

 This is the Horse package manager.